anwtn/functions-on-k8s/README.md

 ## Test KEDA auto-scaling

-To test the ,

 The easiest way to test KEDA queue based auto-scaling is to put a bunch of messages in the queue.
-To do so, we can call our `api/review` a bunch of times by hitting refresh in the browser (I have lazily allowed the `GET` verb to make this simpler).
+To do so, we can call our `api/review` many times by hitting refresh in the browser - I have (lazily) allowed the `GET` verb to make this simpler.

 Before we can call the HTTP function, we'll need to get the AKS cluster IP.
 List the running services like so: